 Well, it’s 2020 and this year I am financially independent.
 Woo hoo!

 Just over 5 years ago I was $75,000 in debt.
 Back then I decided to forget everything about money that was taught to me and start again.
-I started to learn from people who demonstrated personal financial expertise themselves.
-They also could not benefit in anyway from me.
-So, I couldn’t trust financial advisors, or my broke friends and family for advice.
-I also could not trust any kind of paid advertising about investing.
-So I began to look for mentors and role models that hold good financial sense and who didn’t benefit from me in anyway.
+I started to learn from people who demonstrated personal financial expertise themselves, also they could not benefit in anyway from me.
+So, I couldn’t trust financial advisors, or my broke friends and family for advice at the time (no offence to my friends and family because I know they mean well).
+I also could not trust any kind of paid advertising about investing (and neither should you).
+So I began to look for mentors and role models that fit the bill.

 I started reading the following blogs: Mr Money Mustache, Millennial Revolution, Incoming assets (local Vancouver couple), as well as joined financial groups where we could openly talk about money and real-estate.